Bofuria/myManagementSystem/README.md

-# To try this app on your machine, you also need to connect MySQL database to yuor project.
+# To try this app on your machine, you also need to connect MySQL database to your project.
 ## To do this, follow these steps:
 1. Import stock.csv to your database.
 2. Connect database to your project.